|Other Freelang resources|

 |Live from the Blog|

 The Ubykh language died on 7 October 1992, when its last speaker, Tevfik Esenç, died in Turkey.
 Esenç was 88 years old.
 Ubykh was a North Caucasian language, that belonged to the Adygean branch.
 There is little hope of resurrecting the Ubykh language.
-As Esenç himself said before he died, the Turkish government [...]
+As Esenç himself said before he died, the Turkish government is not interested and the younger generation is also not interested in learning the language.
+Even Esenç’s 3 sons cannot carry on a conversation in Ubykh.
+Most [...]

 |Find us on Facebook|